DragonFish55/sprintproject/test-plans/sprint 2 test plan.md

 - Existing user updates their news cateogry preferences.

 # Approach
-The team will use unit tests, test driven development, and document the appropriate test cases and test results.
-Unit tests will be done manually.
+The team will use manual tests, unit tests, and test driven development tests, and document the appropriate test cases and test results.
 Test cases will be meant to fail before committing the code to then test the appropriate feature.
 As the tests are run and the code is constructed, the application will slowly be closer to developed to what the sprint's goals are.

 # Pass/Fail Criteria
 The software application should function as intended whether a user is signed in or not to the application.
 A non-signed in user should be able to view the landing page with general news articles.
 A signed in user will be able to navigate the landing page according to their news preferences from the settings page (should they have selected any).
 When the settings page form is utilized, the Heroku database should update with that user's selections and the landing page should reflect that.
 There should not be any critical bugs affecting these functions.
 In addition the server should be able to respond to various types of status code errors.